 - Cardiac Disorders: myocarditis, pericarditis, pericardial effusion

-- Gastrointestinal Disorders: abdominal cramps, abdominal distention, anal pruritus, anorectal discomfort, constipation, feces discolored, flatulence, frequent bowl movements, gastrointestinal bleeding, mucus stools, nausea, painful defecation, pancreatitis, proctalgia, rectal discharge, rectal tenesmus, stomach discomfort, vomiting
+- Gastrointestinal Disorders: abdominal cramps, abdominal distension, anal pruritus, anorectal discomfort, constipation, feces discolored, flatulence, frequent bowel movements, gastrointestinal bleeding, mucus stools, nausea, painful defecation, pancreatitis, proctalgia, rectal discharge, rectal tenesmus, stomach discomfort, vomiting

 - ï»¿Hepatic Disorders: ï»¿cholestatic jaundice, hepatitis, jaundice, Kawasaki-like syndrome including changes in liver enzymes, liver necrosis, liver failure